-The Flat Rate VAT Scheme was introduced in 2002 in order to encourage small businesses to register for VAT.
-Many small businesses try to keep under the VAT threshold (currently £73,000) for various reasons, including avoiding additional administration and keeping their prices attractive versus the competition.
-The aim of the Flat Rate VAT scheme is to be simple to administer for small businesses, and therefore remove one of the barriers to business owners registering.
+The aim of the VAT Flat Rate Scheme is to be simple to administer for small businesses, and therefore remove one of the barriers to business owners registering.

-The Flat Rate VAT scheme is available to businesses with a taxable turnover below £150,000 excluding VAT (also exempt and non-taxable sales should be below £37,500).
+The VAT Flat Rate Scheme is available to businesses with a taxable turnover below £150,000 excluding VAT (also exempt and non-taxable sales should be below £37,500).

-How Is The Flat Rate Calculated?
+How To Calculate Flat Rate VAT

-Under the standard VAT Scheme , the VAT charged to customers is netted against the VAT paid to suppliers.
+Under the standard VAT Scheme, the VAT charged to customers is netted against the VAT paid to suppliers.
 However, with the Flat Rate Scheme a flat rate percentage is applied to gross sales, the percentage depends on which sector you are in.

 Journalism has a flat rate of 12.5%. (as at Dec11)